Quick Answer

 My favorite primers for humid weather

-- NYX Face Glue Gripping Primer (grip): detailed thoughts here NYX Face Glue Gripping Primer Review.
+• NYX Face Glue Gripping Primer (grip) — my detailed thoughts: NYX Face Glue Gripping Primer Review.

-- Smashbox Photo Finish Oil & Shine Control Primer (oil-control): if you get super shiny fast, this type of formula helps.
+• Smashbox Photo Finish Oil & Shine Control Primer (oil-control): good if you get shiny fast and want to reduce T-zone slip.

-- Milk Makeup Pore Eclipse (oil-free) or Milk Hydro-Grip (grippy): great when you want makeup to adhere better without feeling heavy.
+• Milk Makeup Pore Eclipse (oil-free) or Milk Hydro-Grip (grippy): both help foundation adhere without feeling heavy.

 Step 3: Base (lightweight foundation or tinted moisturizer)